abhipn/Automate-Driving-Behaviour/README.md

 1) First, install all the required dependencies from `requirements.txt` then download and extract the dataset into the main directory.
 2) Now run `python train_model.py`for training the model.
 After successful n-epochs training, this will save best models in the format of `model-best-{epoch_no}.h5` (i.e epochs with least MSE on validation set).
-3) Then load the saved model, test and visualize no test-set with `python visualize.py`.
+3) Then load the saved model, test and visualize on test-set with `python visualize.py`.

 ### References: